dobromir-hristov/vuecommunity/docs/guide/learning/faq.md

 Short answer, you dont.

 Functional components generally use render functions or JSX, thus one could import or define simple functions on top of the `render` method, using them inside as data transformers, similar to computed properties.
-Even though not exactly computed properties, it can help you reduce template logic quite allot.
+Even though not exactly computed properties, it can help you reduce template logic quite a lot.

 Check the links below for more info and examples.